cpp-tutor/lox-gfx/README.md

 An experimental project to determine whether a full-featured scripting language can be used on larger-memory Arduino boards to control hardware.
 At the moment only the Giga board with Arduino Display Shield is supported, but future support for Portenta H7 (with USB-C display) may be possible.

-The [Lox language](https://www.craftinginterpreters.com/) was chosen because of an available ready-made implementation in C ([clox](https://github.com/munificent/craftinginterpreters/tree/master/c)) which is a compact and very quick JIT-compiled interpreter.
+The [Lox language](https://www.craftinginterpreters.com/) was chosen because of the availability of a ready-made implementation in C ([clox](https://github.com/munificent/craftinginterpreters/tree/master/c)) which is a compact and very quick JIT-compiled interpreter.
 It is also easy to extend with additional Lox functions, which are mapped to native C/C++ ones defined in the sketch.
 The construction of the interpreter is described in detail in the book "Crafting Interpreters", however reading the book is not necessarily a prerequisite for using the language or even extending it with new functions.

 ## Getting Started

-The number of graphics and other functions from [this page](https://www.arduino.cc/reference/en/) is already quite large, leading to a near 400-line sketch required to support the library functionality.
-Take a look at the example "clox_gfx_demo" and copy it into your sketches folder; the functions prefixed with `gfx_` such as `gfx_millis` are called from Lox without this prefix, for example as `print millis();`.
+The number of supported graphics functions (and other functions from [this page](https://www.arduino.cc/reference/en/)) is already quite large, leading to a near 400-line sketch required to support the library functionality.
+Take a look at the example "clox_gfx_demo" and copy it into your sketches folder; the functions prefixed with `gfx_` such as `gfx_millis` are called from within the Lox interpreter without this prefix, for example as `print millis();`.

-Flashing and booting the Giga results in a REPL in the Serial Monitor, enter line(s) of Lox code at `> ` and `. ` prompts and press Enter on a blank line to execute.
-Error messages are reported in the REPL, and the blue LED is on for the duration of executing the code fragment just entered.
-For example to pulse the blue LED for ten seconds use the following Lox code in the interpreter:
+Flashing and booting the Giga results in a REPL in the Serial Monitor, enter line(s) of Lox code at `> ` (start) and `. ` (continuation) prompts, and press Enter on a blank line to execute.
+Error messages are reported in the REPL, and the blue LED turns on for the duration of executing the code fragment just entered.
+To pulse the blue LED for ten seconds use the following Lox code in the interpreter:

 ```javascript
 pinMode(88, "OUTPUT");